*pdf available here:

 Try to get a black IBC for the primary digester if you can, otherwise you will be painting it black.
 The gas holder tanks can be any color, unless you want them to serve as a secondary digester, in which case try to get them black too!

-MAKE SURE YOU GET TANKS THAT HAVE DRAIN VALVE THAT HAVE 2 INCH MALE THREADS.
+IT IS BEST IF YOU CAN GET TANKS THAT HAVE DRAIN VALVE THAT HAVE 2 INCH MALE THREADS.
 YOU DON'T WANT THE BOLT ON VALVES!!!
 (If you get one you will have to buy a special adaptor to be able to use common plumbing parts with it!).

 In the picture above you want the left middle or the top right and bottom right.
 You don't want the others because you can't easily screw a 2 inch female threaded adapter on them.
 You want something like this one depicted below.
 All IBCs should come with a valve, just check to see that it is something you can easily screw threaded pipe adapter to.
 To see, you may have to remove whatever cap is already on it (shown in red in the picture of the IBC up above).

-We recommend one 3 inch or a 4 inch for the feeding pipe and three two inch uniseals (one for the fertilizer out pipe, and two backups in case you need to go through a lid that has no threaded hole, and one spare) and one 1/2 inch uniseal (useful for the slurry bucket valve).
+We recommend a 4 inch uniseal for the feeding pipe and three two inch uniseals (one for the fertilizer out pipe, and two backups in case you need to go through a lid that has no threaded hole, and one spare) and one 1/2 inch uniseal (useful for the slurry bucket valve).
+We also recommend two 2 inch bulkhead fittings, one for the gas out of the digester and one for the gas in/out tube of the gas holder tank.

 We put plumber's silicone grease in between the uniseal and the tank to form a more reliable seal:

-Thus we suggest you order one 3" uniseal and three 2" uniseals and one 1/2 uniseal.
+Thus we suggest you order one 4" uniseal and three 2" uniseals and one 1/2 uniseal and two 2" bulkhead fittings -- slip to slip.
 This way you are rather safe.
 You may end up with one or two extra 2 inch uniseals but you will have your bases covered.

 We order our uniseals from The Uniseal Wherehouse at Aussieglobe.com.